pypa/packaging.python.org/source/specifications/pypirc.rst

     username = <second-repository username>
     password = <second-repository password>

-The ``distutils`` section defines an ``index-servers`` setting that lists the name of all sections describing a repository.
+The ``distutils`` section defines an ``index-servers`` field that lists the name of all sections describing a repository.

-Each section describing a repository defines three settings:
+Each section describing a repository defines three fields:

 - ``repository``: The URL of the repository.
 - ``username``: The registered username on the repository.